NL-BioImaging/biomero/resources/tutorials/tutorial_cellexpansion.md

 - Channel 2 = Aggregates

 So we can run 2 CellPose workflows on Omero and retrieve both masks.
+We store them as images in a new dataset and particularly name them: "{original_file}NucleiLabels.{ext}"  and "{original_file}GranulesLabels.{ext}".

+Combine both in the same dataset afterward, this will be our input dataset for the CellExpansion algorithm.

 ## 3. CellExpansion